DubiousCactus/matchbox/README.md

  - [ ] Feedback & improvements (continuous so don't expect this to ever be checked!)
  - [x] Refactor what is necessary (UI stuff, training & testing)
  - [ ] Tests?
+ - [ ] Streamline the configuration (make it more DRY with either conf gen or runtime conf inference)
  - [ ] Make datasets highly reproducible to the max (masterplan):
 	 - [ ] Hash the dataset post-instantiation (iterate and hash) and log to wandb.
 	 - [ ] Log the date of creation of all files (log anomalies like one date sticking out)